AdaRoseCannon/webvr/index.md

 > * A-Frame - What I talk about here.

-These are all really good solutions and if you are already familiar with one of these then don't feel pressured to change.
+# What is A-Frame

+A-Frame a is a JavaScript library to abstract away the difficult and the rote parts of Virtual Reality.

-A-Frame is built on top of THREE.js and comes with the WebVR polyfill.
+A-Frame is built on top of another library called THREE.js

+It also includes the WebVR polyfill.

-The WebVR polyfill allows smartphones to be WebVR capable.
+The WebVR polyfill allows all smartphones to be VR capable with Google Cardboard

 THREE.js provides a nice way to work with 3D rendering.